KarelKubat/gtpl/fragments/embedding.md

 **Do not change the fingerprint of builtins**, that breaks backwards compatibility.
 If needed, implement a new functions that does what you need.
 Adding checks to an existing function, fixing bugs or the like is of course okay.

-To expand the list of builtins, please proceed as follows:
+To expand the list of builtins or to fix a bug, please proceed as follows:

-- Implement the function by adding it to the right section (general, list-related etc.).
+- Implement new functions by adding them to the correct section (general, list-related etc.).
-- Expand the list of builtins which is constructed in `New()`.
+- If you add a function, then also state it in the list of builtins which is constructed in `New()`.
 This list maps functions `.Gtpl.Whatever` to their short names and provides very short descriptions.
 - Update the version string at the top of the file.
 - Send me a pull request :)